 Hal and Stanley often frequented a local establishment called The Hungry Nose.

 Coincidentally, Mr Terrific premiered on the same day as NBC superhero spoof Captain Nice – a sitcom based around virtually the same idea.
 They both also aired for the last time on the same date in August 1967.

-Several episodes of the series were edited into a movie called The Pill Caper in 1968.
+Four episodes of the series were edited into a TV movie called The Pill Caper in 1968.